SIGCOMM21-5G/artifact/Data-Transfer-Power/README.md

 # Power for Data Transfer

 This folder contains the dataset and scripts for controlled data transfer power experiments.
-It covers all the figures referred om Section 4.3 which include Figures 11, 12, 13, 14.
+It covers all the figures referred in Section 4.3 which include Figures 11, 12, 13, 14.

 ## Folder Structure